What’s the safest and most effective way to clean a table’s cloth?

 You can also use a dilute Woolite-water mixture instead of just water to clean the cloth (one cap per bucket of water), especially if the cloth is really dirty.

-To remove bad stains, brake cleaner (available at any auto-parts store), followed up by hot water, can be effective.
+To remove bad stains, any stain removal product (or in extreme cases, brake cleaner available at any auto-parts store), followed up by hot water, can be effective.

 from Fran Crimi: